As we accumulate money in our 401(k), the temptation to access the funds can be obvious.

-The important thing to remember is the term “hardship” and it needs to be well documented.
+The critical thing to remember is the term “hardship,” and it needs to be well documented.
 Your plan administrator will need to show this documentation to the IRS.
 Any funds removed from your 401(k) will be.

-Some additional exceptions exist to avoid the penalties on early withdrawal.
+Some additional exceptions exist to avoid the penalties on an early withdrawal.
 They can include the following:

 - You leave your job, whether voluntarily or involuntarily, after the age of 55, you may access your funds as an IRA rollover

 - Your medical expenses exceed 7 ½% of your adjusted gross income

 - You leave work and set up a special withdrawal plan intended to last the rest of your lifetime; this plan is called a 72 T.